 There are some tours that originate in Phuket, Koh Lanta, Ao Nang and Krabi that bring tourists to Maya Bay.
 However, by far the most practical and convenient plan is to stay on Koh Phi Phi Don; as it is only about a 20-minute longtail boat ride from Maya Bay and it has more than enough tourist accommodation options and services to please all budgets.
 There are more than 200 hotels on this island that can be found on HotelsCombined.

-Where did we stay on Koh Phi Phi?
+Where did we stay in Koh Phi Phi?

 While we were on Koh Phi Phi we wanted to be close to the beach while still far enough away from Koh Phi Phi’s notorious pulsating music at night.
 Eventually, we decided to stay at P.P.
 Casita.
-We are not directly affiliated with this property or any of the properties on Koh Phi Phi.
-Therefore, in an unbiased manner we can tell you that we liked the place.
-The breakfast was pretty good and the staff were friendly.
-It is under a 5 minute walk to the beach, but still relatively quiet at night.
-It could be argued that it’s too expensive during high season.
+The hotel rate includes breakfast, which was pretty good and the staff was friendly.
+It is only a 5 minute walk to the beach, but still relatively quiet at night. t could be argued that it’s too expensive during high season.
 We would tend to agree with this.
 At the time of writing it had a score of 7.4/10 based on 3424 verified guest reviews.
 We consider this to be a fairly accurate score based on our experience there.

 To save you time, here are the: